FIND MSN PROGRAMS

 requires students to complete a six-credit hour Capstone Project that includes 270 hours of field practice

 , students in the online RN to MSN public health program complete a total of 125 clinical hours.
 You will complete 25 indirect clinical hours in the Concepts in Community & Public Health Course.
 An additional 100 hours of clinical practice are completed in the Profesional Capstone & Practicum course, 50 in leadership and 50 in community health.

 WHAT ARE THE BEST ONLINE RN TO MSN PUBLIC HEALTH PROGRAMS IN THE NATION?

-The following are the 9 Best Online RN to MSN Public Health Programs in the nation for the year 2023.
+(Based on our ranking methodology, the following are the 9 Best Online RN to MSN Public Health Programs in the nation for the year 2023.)

 VIEW OUR RANKING METHODOLOGY

 WHERE DO GRADUATES OF ONLINE RN TO MSN PUBLIC HEALTH PROGRAMS MOSTLY WORK?